-In most instances, custodians charge a brokerage commission or transactional fee or an asset-based fee, and based on the investment product selected, that commission or transactional fee or asset- based fee is not identical to other commissions or fees.
+In most instances, custodians charge a brokerage commission or transactional fee or an asset-based fee, and based on the investment product selected, that commission or transactional fee or asset-based fee is not identical to other commissions or fees.
 Other products have higher or lower or zero commissions when compared at the commission or fee level.
 Most custodians offer mutual funds with transactions fees and mutual funds without transaction fees.
 Some custodians offer commission-free ETFs.

 As noted above, the Registrant participates in several advisory programs with third-parties (e.g., LPL Financial and other custodians) which charge varying levels of program fees.
 When a client invests through an advisory program, an investment advisory fee is deducted from the assets placed in that advisory program.
 The advisory program retains a portion of the program fee, and a portion of the program fee is paid to the Registrant and its IARs.
 The varying levels of program fees provide an incentive or disincentive for the Registrant and its IARs to participate in or to recommend a particular advisory program.
-The recommendation by an IAR that a client select a particular advisory program program program.
+The recommendation by an IAR that a client select a particular advisory program presents a conflict of interest, as the IAR's compensation provides an incentive to recommend a particular advisory program.
 All clients and prospective clients should be aware of these factors in selecting an advisory program and in negotiating an investment advisory fee.